Religion is a path to God. Spirituality is also a path to God. However they have differences in approach.

-- Where is God?
+3. Where is God?
 Often religion talks of God as being high in the heavens.
 At times God can seem far from the reach of aspiring humanity.
 Spirituality shows us that God is omniscient and omnipresent and can be felt as a living presence in our own heart.
-The highest spirituality says there is no separation between the Creator and His Creation.
+Spirituality says there is no separation between the Creator and His Creation.

 “All fanaticism is false, because it is a contradiction of the very nature of God and of Truth.
 Truth cannot be shut up in a single book, Bible or Veda or Koran, or in a single religion.

 - Sri Aurobindo